sara-abdullah1/Final-Project-Tuwaiq-Generative-AI/README.md

 1. Automatically generate poems in both Arabic and English.
 2. Convert the generated poems to speech in their respective languages.
 3. Translate Arabic poems into English for image generation.
-4. Generate images that reflect the meaning of the poems based on the English translation.
+4. Generate images that reflect the input sentence of the poems based on the English translation.

 ## Why We Chose These Models